Zhangxm520/RFIW2021/README.md

 align and crop the faces.

 ## Pre-training models
-We use the ArcFace pre-trained ResNet101 as the feature extraction network, and the code is mainly from [here](https://github.com/dmlc/gluon-cv).
-The models were pre-trained using mxnet, and we used MMdnn to convert the pre-trained models into pytorch version and Tensorflow 2.0, corresponding to backbone/kit_resnet101.pkl and backbone/ArcFace_r100_v1.h5, respectively.
+We use the ArcFace pre-trained ResNet101 as the feature extraction network, and the code is mainly from [here](https://github.com/dmlc/gluon-cv).The models were pre-trained using mxnet, and we used MMdnn to convert the pre-trained models into pytorch version and Tensorflow 2.0, corresponding to backbone/kit_resnet101.pkl and backbone/ArcFace_r100_v1.h5, respectively.

 ## GPU
 Requires a GPU with 10G of video memory.